dmargala/mpi-playground/README.md

 1: (2) subtotal = 125
 ```

+The output from each process is prepended with the process's rank index.

 ### Part c

-In [ex1-c-mpioptional.py](0-mpi-optional/ex0-c-mpioptional.py), we have an MPI-optional implementation of our toy problem.
+In [ex1-c-mpioptional.py](0-mpi-optional/ex0-c-mpioptional.py), we have an MPI-optional implementation of our example program.
+The implementation essentially treats the single non-mpi process as an mpi process with `rank == 0` of `size == 1`.
+The program checks for `comm == None` to distinguish between mpi and non-mpi code paths.
 The default execution does not use MPI.

 Run without using MPI: